NAB failed to curb graft: Imran

 The chairman of the China Atomic Energy Authority said that the power plant was being inaugurated on the 70th anniversary of the establishment of diplomatic relations between Pakistan and China.
 He said China and Pakistan have been extending support to each other and cooperating in various fields.

 The construction of K-2 commenced in November 2013, whereas its fuel loading started on Dec 1, 2020 after approval from the Pakistan Nuclear Regulatory Authority.
+A series of cold and hot functional commissioning tests related to plant operation and safety were conducted, before achieving criticality at the end of February this year.
 After further reactor physics tests, the plant was connected to national grid on March 18, 2021 for trial operation and power escalation tests.

-Meanwhile, Prime Minister Imran Khan Friday addressed the Nikkei's 26th Conference on the ‘Future of Asia’ virtually, Theme of the conference was: ‘Shaping the Post-Covid Era: Asia's Role in the Global Recovery’.

-Virtually addressing the event, he said Pakistan desired peaceful, cooperative relations with all its neighbours, including India.
-However, he added, New Delhi must stop human rights violations in the Illegally Occupied Jammu and Kashmir (IIOJ&K) and revisit the unilateral measures it took on Aug 5, 2019.
-“It is essential that an enabling environment is created for dialogue to peacefully resolve the Jammu & Kashmir dispute in accordance with the UNSC resolutions and the wishes of the people of Kashmir,” he added.